Demi-lancer: Demise

-The demi-lancer was replaced by similarly armoured cavalry whose primary armament was pistols; these cavalrymen were variously called pistoleers, cuirassiers, or Reiters.
+The demi-lancer was gradually replaced by similarly armoured cavalry whose primary armament were pistols; these cavalrymen were variously called pistoleers, cuirassiers, or Reiters.
 In addition, harquebusiers - cavalry with lighter armour using longer firearms, such as doglock carbines - began to appear on the battlefield.
 The trend towards the loss of the lance began in Germany in the mid-16th century; France had largely abandoned the lance by 1580, and England by 1600.
-The use of the lance was still mentioned in military treatises up to the mid-17th century, but its actual use had died out well before that time.
+The use of the heavy lance was still mentioned in military treatises up to the mid-17th century, but its actual use had died out well before that time.

 The Battle of Coutras (20 October 1587) between the forces of Henry of Navarre and the Royalist force commanded by the Duc de Joyeuse during the French Wars of Religion illustrated the demise of the heavy lancer.
 Navarre's cavalry comprised 1,300 armoured pistoleers whilst the Royalists deployed 2,000 gendarmes.
 Within a few minutes of combat the Royalist lancers were routed, many being captured and held for ransom.
-Only the Polish hussars continued to use the lance into the late 17th century.
+Only the Polish hussars continued to use a heavier type lance up to the late 18th century.
 The use of the lance required great skill and constant practice, whereas the use of pistols in battle was far less demanding.
 This is probably one factor behind the disappearance of the armoured lancer in Western Europe, another being the widespread adoption of the infantry pike.
+Lighter lances continued in use, especially in Poland, Russia and the Balkans, until their renaissance in the Napoleonic period.